ProPublica

-ProPublica, Inc. (/proʊˈpʌblɪkə/), is a nonprofit investigative journalism organization based in New York City.
+ProPublica, Inc. (/proʊˈpʌblɪkə/) is an American nonprofit investigative journalism organization based in New York City.
 ProPublica's investigations are conducted by its staff of full-time reporters, and the resulting stories are distributed to news partners for publication or broadcast.
 In some cases, reporters from both ProPublica and its partners work together on a story.
 ProPublica has partnered with more than 90 different news organizations and has won several Pulitzer Prizes.

-In 2010, ProPublica became the first online news source to win a Pulitzer Prize; the story chronicled the urgent life-and-death decisions made by one hospital's exhausted doctors when they were cut off by the floodwaters of Hurricane Katrina, and it was published both in the New York Times Magazine and on ProPublica's website.
+In 2010, ProPublica became the first online news source to win a Pulitzer Prize; the story chronicled the urgent life-and-death decisions made by a New Orleans hospital's exhausted doctors when they were cut off by the floodwaters of Hurricane Katrina, and it was published both in the New York Times Magazine and on ProPublica's website.

 History

-ProPublica was the brainchild of Herbert and Marion Sandler, the former chief executives of the Golden West Financial Corporation, who have committed $10 million per year to the project.
+ProPublica was the brainchild of Herbert and Marion Sandler, the former chief executives of the Golden West Financial Corporation, who committed $10 million per year to the project.
 The Sandlers hired Paul Steiger, former managing editor of the Wall Street Journal, to create and run the organization as editor in chief.

 At the time ProPublica was set up, Steiger responded to concerns about the impact of the left-leaning political views of the Sandlers, saying on the Newshour with Jim Lehrer:

 Coming into this, when I talked to Herb and Marion Sandler, one of my concerns was precisely this question of independence and nonpartisanship ...
 My history has been doing "down the middle" reporting.
 And so when I talked to Herb and Marion I said, "Are you comfortable with that?"
 They said, "Absolutely."
 I said, "Well, suppose we did an exposé of some of the left leaning organizations that you have supported or that are friendly to what you've supported in the past."
 They said, "No problem."
 And when we set up our organizational structure, the board of directors, on which I sit and of which Herb is the chairman, does not know in advance what we're going to report on.

 ProPublica had an initial news staff of 28 reporters and editors, including Pulitzer Prize winners Charles Ornstein, Tracy Weber, Jeff Gerth, and Marcus Stern.
 Steiger is reported to have received 850 applications after ProPublica's announcement.
 The organization appointed a 12-member advisory board of professional journalists.

 The newsgroup shares its work under the Creative Commons no-derivative, non-commercial license.

 On August 5, 2015, Yelp announced a partnership with ProPublica to bring improved healthcare data into Yelp's statistics on healthcare providers.

+After unionizing in 2023, in April 2026, about 150 members of the ProPublica Guild went on strike for 24 hours over disagreements about job security, AI, and wage increases.